ganglia/ganglia_contrib/nagios/README.rst

     host_name            host.example.com
   }

-Now we have a small problem in that if something goes wrong with **check_ganglia_metric** (e.g. the cache file can't be read/written to, the Ganglia Meta Daemon can't be reached, etc.), every service that relies on it will fail, possibly inundating you with alerts.
+This will work fine until something goes wrong with **check_ganglia_metric** (e.g. the cache file can't be read/written to, the Ganglia Meta Daemon can't be reached, etc.).
+At that point, every service that relies on **check_ganglia_metric** will fail, possibly inundating you with alerts.
 We can prevent this through the use of service dependencies.

 The first thing we need to do is create a command for checking the age of a
 file: